rdf-elixir/website/content/grax/schemas.md

 end
 ```

 Note, that if you provide both `from_rdf` and `to_rdf` functions, you can use any type of value on this property, even ones for which no corresponding datatype is supported.
-But if the value(s) produced by `from_rdf` and kept in the struct is covered by a supported a datatype it can still be useful to specify a `type` to benefit from the performed validations.